apache/tvm/docs/dev/relay_intro.rst

 Now, please take a close look at the AST structure.
 While the two programs are semantically identical (so are their textual representations, except that A-normal form has let prefix), their AST structures are different.

-Since program optimizations take these AST data structures and transform them, the two different structure will affect the compiler code we are going to write.
+Since program optimizations take these AST data structures and transform them, the two different structures will affect the compiler code we are going to write.
 For example, if we want to detect a pattern ``add(log(x), y)``:

 - In the data-flow form, we can first access the add node, then directly look at its first argument to see if it is a log
-- In the A-normal form, we cannot directly do the check anymore, because the first input to add is ``%v1`` -- we will need to keep a map from variable to its bound values and lookup that map, in order to know that ``%v1`` is a log.
+- In the A-normal form, we cannot directly do the check anymore, because the first input to add is ``%v1`` -- we will need to keep a map from variable to its bound values and look up that map, in order to know that ``%v1`` is a log.

 Different data structures will impact how you might write transformations, and we need to keep that in mind.
 So now, as a deep learning framework developer, you might ask, Why do we need let bindings?